tldr-pages/tldr/pages/linux/pw-loopback.md

 # pw-loopback

-> Tool for creating loopback devices in pipewire.
+> Create loopback devices in PipeWire.
 > More information: <https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Virtual-Devices>.

 - Create a loopback device with the default loopback behavior: